CarlaBuongiorno/MilestoneProject1/README.md

 - a link to an external page containing step-by-step instructions, pictures and videos.
 - a step-by-step video of one of the above recipes for immediate inspiration and action.

-The form is simple and clean.
+The __Subscription | Contact Us__ form is simple and clean.
 Subscription promises 100s more free recipes and a weekly newsletter.

-The footer features linked icons for easy access to social media, which all open on seperate pages.
+The footer features linked icons for ease of access to social media, which all open on seperate pages.

 ### Skeleton